 Justin W. Flory is a creative maker.
-He is best known as an open source contributor and Free Culture advocate originally from the United States.
-Justin has participated in numerous open source communities and led different initiatives to build sustainable software and communities for nearly ten years.
+He is best known as an Open Source contributor and Free Culture advocate originally from the United States.
+Justin has participated in numerous Open Source communities and led different initiatives to build sustainable software and communities for over ten years.

-Additionally, he is a proud alum of the Rochester Institute of Technology with a Bachelor of Science in Networking & Systems Administration and double-minor in Free and Open Source Software and Free Culture, and Women’s and Gender Studies.
+Additionally, he is an alum of the Rochester Institute of Technology with a Bachelor of Science in Networking & Systems Administration and a double minor in Free and Open Source Software and Free Culture, and Women’s and Gender Studies.
 Go Tigers!

 Justin is also a contributor to the Fedora Project since 2015.
 In Fedora, he volunteered as the team leader of the Community Operations team for four years and was a founding member of the Diversity, Equity, & Inclusion Team.
 He represented Fedora internationally at events and conferences, including FOSDEM, DevConf CZ, All Things Open, OSCAL, and others.